divya-06/SYSC-4805-Frostbite/README.md

 4. Upload the code to the board.
 5. Power on the robot and place it in the test arena.

+## Unit Testing
+For all unit tests, switch to the unitTest branch and follow the instructions in its README.

 ## Authors
 **Group 23 – Frostbite Team**
 - Divya Dushyanthan